c-cash/c-cash/docs/syntax.md

     int b, c;
 }
 ```
-To declare the table you must do this
+To declare the array you must do this
 ```clike
 func main(){
     int[] a = [2, 4, 2];